 For photography, I stick with Serge Ramelli.
 He sells various courses and presets, but the man can make you a Lightroom and Photoshop pro straight from YouTube.

 Both channels will give you the skills needed for editing and don’t stop at drones.
 You’ll be one badass with a smartphone camera.
 Instagram filters?
 Nah, you’ll be an ace at Lightroom Mobile and other smartphone camera apps.
+I would be remiss if I didn’t shout out Manny Ortiz.
+Easily the most approachable photography-focused channel, his vlogs and tutorials are always top notch.

 Not filled with as many tutorials, but a must subscribe is Peter McKinnon.
 The man has perfected the art of vlogging as a photographer and videographer.
 It’s spot on content if you want to turn a hobby into something more.

 Color grading tutorials can be found courtesy of Frederick Hagan.
 He will also breakdown settings for the various drones.
+While he’s stopped producing videos, they are as useful today as they were last year.

 It shows you what anyone can accomplish with the files straight from a drone.
 And it doesn’t matter if you have a Phantom 3 up to an Inspire 2.
 He walks you through each step of the process.

 Flying in your backyard only has so much appeal before it gets boring.
-You need to know what you can film, how to film it and the laws governing where you want to fly.
+You need to know what you can film, how to shoot it and the laws governing where you want to fly.

 Let’s focus on the how.
 Christian Maté Grab has a great tutorial on the best cinematic settings for the Mavic Pro.
 The settings can be applied to nearly any drone.
 He walks you through the menu system, and you’re good to go.